AllenNeuralDynamics/aind-vr-foraging-primary-data-nwb-packaging/README.md

 This capsule packages VR Foraging Primary Data into NWB following the file standards listed here: https://github.com/AllenNeuralDynamics/aind-file-standards/blob/main/file_formats/nwb.md.
 The input data contract can be found at the following.
 TODO: INSERT LINK TO VR FORAGING TASK AND CONTRACT.

 The output of this packaging is an nwb file with data in the `acquisition` and `events` modules.
 Most, if not all of the data in the nwb are stored as `DynamicTables`, a table representation of the various streams from the input data contract.
-To read the nwb and access the data, the following code snippet can be run - nite dependencies are `hdmf-zarr`, and `pynwb`.
+To read the nwb and access the data, the following code snippet can be run - dependencies are `hdmf-zarr`, and `pynwb`.

 ```
 from hdmf_zarr import NWBZarrIO